glugox/mop-eb/Readme.md

-GoLang Task with Ministry of Programming - Ervin Beciragic
+GoLang Task with MoP - EB
 ======================

 REST API that will allow users to register/login, after which it will be possible to use all other endpoints.